 The Houston Zoo is one of Houston's best attractions.
-It holds over 4,500 animals on more than 55 acres of land.
-It is visited by nearly two million people a year, making it one of the most visited zoos in the nation.
+It holds over 4,500 animals on more than 55 acres of land and is visited by nearly two million people a year — making it one of the most visited zoos in the nation.
 Here's your guide to the best things to see and do at the Houston Zoo.

 Feed the Giraffes